Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

+This section estimates the dynamic effects of geopolitical alignment on economic growth using local projections with country fixed effects.
+We present baseline impulse responses, extensive robustness analysis, and an instrumental variables strategy.

-\paragraph{Economic Data}
+\subsection{Economic Data}

-Our analysis employs a comprehensive panel dataset covering 196 countries from 1960 to 2019.
-The primary outcome variable is log GDP per capita in constant US dollars from the World Development Indicators, which provides broad country coverage and facilitates cross-country comparisons.\footnote{Section~\ref{ss:robustness} presents robustness checks using alternative output measures from the Penn World Tables, confirming that our results are not sensitive to the choice of GDP measure.} We build upon the dataset constructed by \citet{Acemoglu2019-bo}, expanding coverage and incorporating additional variables from the Penn World Tables \citep{Feenstra2015-vy} and \citet{Acemoglu2025-lv}.\footnote{The panel is unbalanced, with coverage varying across countries and time periods.
+Our analysis employs a comprehensive panel dataset covering 193 countries from 1960 to 2024, of which 184 have GDP data from the World Development Indicators.
+The primary outcome variable is log GDP per capita in constant US dollars from the World Development Indicators, which provides broad country coverage and facilitates cross-country comparisons.\footnote{Section~\ref{pwt_gdp} presents robustness checks using alternative output measures from the Penn World Tables, confirming that our results are not sensitive to the choice of GDP measure.} We build upon the dataset constructed by \citet{Acemoglu2019-bo}, expanding coverage and incorporating additional variables from the Penn World Tables \citep{Feenstra2015-vy} and \citet{Acemoglu2025-lv}.\footnote{The panel is unbalanced, with coverage varying across countries and time periods.
 Table~\ref{tab:data_description} in Appendix~\ref{app_b:econ_data} provides detailed information on country coverage and data availability for each variable.}